 The avian influenza A strain H5N1 emerged in late 2003.
-It is a deadly disease in birds, in certain mammals, as well as in humans (236 reported deaths, 63% mortality rate).1 Its continual global spread, as well as the not improbable event of a mutation that could confer the strain with an easier human-to-human transmission, have been described as possible factors for a human pandemic.2 While the current treatment is focused on Tamiflu (oseltamivir, 1)3 and Relenza (zanamivir, 2),4 which were developed to treat the HxN2 group of human influenza virus, there are already reports of resistance.^{5,6} The identification of oseltamivir-resistant strains of avian influenza H5N1, such as the mutant H274Y isolated from European samples, and the realization that proper counter strategies should include more than one inhibitor7 have spurred the search for new drug candidates.
+It is a deadly disease in birds, in certain mammals, as well as in humans (236 reported deaths, 63% mortality rate).
+Its continual global spread, as well as the not improbable event of a mutation that could confer the strain with an easier human-to-human transmission, have been described as possible factors for a human pandemic.
+While the current treatment is focused on Tamiflu (oseltamivir, 1) and Relenza (zanamivir, 2), which were developed to treat the HxN2 group of human influenza virus, there are already reports of resistance.
+The identification of oseltamivir-resistant strains of avian influenza H5N1, such as the mutant H274Y isolated from European samples, and the realization that proper counter strategies should include more than one inhibitor, has spurred the search for new drug candidates.

-The crystal structure of the H5N1 neuraminidase (EC 3.2.1.18) has been made available,8 as well as a structure from molecular dynamics (MD) simulations,9 where the binding site of the protein shows additional adjacent open sites (the 150- and 430-loops), which are proposed to be amenable to drug design.
-Multi-binding-site inhibitors may have properties and interactions that provide them with tighter affinity and better profiles than single-site inhibitors.
-The newly disclosed oseltamivir-resistant H274Y neuraminidase crystal structure7 has also been employed.
+The crystal structure of the H5N1 neuraminidase (EC 3.2.1.18) has been made available, as well as a structure from molecular dynamics (MD) simulations, where the binding site of the protein shows additional adjacent open sites (the 150- and 430-loops) which are proposed to be amenable to drug design.
+Multi-binding site inhibitors may have properties and interactions which provide them with tighter affinity and better profiles than single-site inhibitors.
+The newly-disclosed oseltamivir-resistant H274Y neuraminidase crystal structure has also been employed.

-We have computationally explored these new sites with known inhibitors, as well as with readily available chemicals, in addition to existing, in-use drugs and natural products, and suggest compounds with the capability of binding to several of these sites to develop a multi-binding-site inhibitor.
-We also employed the calculation of molecular properties and ligand efficiency values for better characterization of the pharmacokinetic behavior of the compounds.
-This is a new method for virtual screening, because it employs several protein structures in different conformations (including a drug-resistant mutant) and consensus scoring, in addition to ligand efficiency indices to characterize and prioritize compounds for inhibiting a virus target.
+We have explored computationally these new sites with known inhibitors as well as with readily available chemicals in addition to existing, in-use drugs and natural products, and suggest compounds with the capability of binding to several of these sites in order to develop a multi-binding site inhibitor.
+We also employed the calculation of molecular properties and ligand efficiency values for better characterizing the pharmacokinetic behaviour of the compounds.
+This is a new method for virtual screening, since it employs several protein structures in different conformations (including a drug-resistant mutant), consensus scoring, in addition to ligand efficiency indices to characterize and prioritize compounds for inhibiting a virus target.